Liability Insurance For Auto, Home, Business Made Easy

 Texas law requires people who drive in Texas to be able to pay for the auto accidents they cause.
 Most drivers meet this requirement by buying auto liability insurance.
 The ‘Texas Financial Responsibility Law’ requires minimum auto liability insurance coverage.

-Texas defines minimum auto liability insurance coverage as part of its Financial Responsibility Law to include payments to repair or replace the other driver’s car and pays other people’s medical expenses if you as a driver are neglegent and cause an ‘at-fault-accident’.
+Special Note: Texas defines minimum auto liability insurance coverage as part of its Financial Responsibility Law to include payments to repair or replace the other driver’s car and pays other people’s medical expenses if you as a driver are negligent and cause an ‘at-fault-accident’.
 It does not pay to repair or replace your car or for your injuries.

 The minimum coverage amounts required by the states financial responsibility law is $30,000 for each injured person, up to a total of $60,000 per accident, and $25,000 for property damage per accident.